 Sugared gums can, with heavy use, cause tooth decay, gum disease, and cavities.
 This happens because sugar coats the teeth and can slowly cause damage to tooth enamel if they are not immediately brushed.
 To reduce the harmful effects of sugared gums, seek out gum brands that use smaller quantities of sugar.

 Almost all popular sugar brands use artificial sweeteners to make their products longer-lasting, sweeter, or achieve a unique taste.
-Some artificial sweeteners can cause an allergic reaction, especially Aspartame and Sorbitol.
+Some artificial sweeteners, especially Aspartame and Sorbitol, can cause an allergic reaction.
 Others can cause irritation or headaches.

-Continuous chewing of gum can lead to increased stress levels in your stomach and intestines.
+Continuous chewing of gum can increase stress levels in your stomach and intestines.
 After meals, your stomach mush receives a period of resting time for him to digest food, but chewing and continuous swallowing of saliva interferes with that rest.
 Stomach issues that can appear in those situations are irritation, aches, and aggravated gastritis.
 In some cases, you can even develop a gastric ulcer!

 Frequent chewing of gum can lead to masseter problems resulting from your constant grinding of teeth at night.
 If you are suffering from JMJ dysfunction, you must consider abandoning gums.

-Extensive chewing of gum in puberty may lead to the stimulation of jawbone and facial muscles and the creation of a more prominent face.
+Extensive chewing of gum in puberty may lead to stimulating the jawbone and facial muscles and creating a more prominent face.